wiredupdev/WupMenuManagerBundle/README.md

          // change menu item data.
     }
 }

 ````
+### Cacheable Process
+You can implement \Wiredupdev\MenuManagerBundle\Menu\Cacheable for process that don't need to be executed everytime when menu is render.

 ### Rendering menu
 You can optionally set the template as second parameter.
 ````